 Kate primarily stays in vacation rentals she finds on VRBO, HomeAway, and Airbnb.
 Her reasons being:

-- Depending where you are visiting it is often much more economical.
+Depending on where you are visiting it is often much more economical.
 We could stay in a nice home for $50 a night in cities where a hotel might be $200.

 When does she go with traditional hotels instead?